yildirim7mustafa/vfBootcamp/README.md

 ### Configure Jenkins & ArgoCD

-This setup ensures that whenever Jenkins is triggered (manually or automatically), it will build the application, create a Docker image tagged with the commit ID, update the Kubernetes YAML file with the new image tag, and trigger Argo CD to deploy the new version automatically.
+This setup ensures that whenever Jenkins is triggered (manually or automatically), it will build the application, create a Docker image tagged with the commit ID, update the Kubernetes YAML file with the new image tag, and trigger Argo CD to deploy the new version automatically..

 ### Jenkins pipeline